kbseah/snakemake/docs/snakefiles/deployment.rst

 .. _use_with_modules:

 -----------------------------------------
-Using and combining pre-exising workflows
+Using and combining pre-existing workflows
 -----------------------------------------

 Via the :ref:`module/use <snakefiles-modules>` system introduced with Snakemake 6.0, it is very easy to deploy existing workflows for new projects.